AriFordsham/GHCWiki/type-nats/basics.md

 ## Singleton Types

-We use this idea to link the type-level literals to specific run-time values *singleton types*.
+We use this idea to link the type-level literals to specific run-time values via *singleton types*.
 The singleton types and some useful functions for working with them are defined in module `GHC.TypeLits`:

 ```wiki